epam/OSCI/CONTRIBUTING.md

 # How to contribute
 Contributions are welcome and are greatly appreciated!
 Every little bit helps, and credit will always be given.

+## What to Contribute

+We are pending to update our Issues list.
+Until that is completed, let the following serve as a guideline what is in line with our vision for the OSCI project.
+If you have other suggestions feel free to contact us via GitHub or osci@epam.com and we can discuss.

+   * Extend OSCI to cover open source data hosting sources beyond GitHub.
+We have already analysed some.
+     Support to implement these and analyse others is welcome
+   * Improved identification of the company where contributors work.
+Currently we filter using email domain but there are other options that can be explored - such as information in the user's profile or the orgs they belong to.
+   * Explore what is the outcome if OSCI counts active contributors in different ways than the number of commits.
+   * Support for an open source database rather than MSSql.

 ## Discussion